-- Collaborating with King County and UW Medicine departments to understand new and modified space needs; - Establishing the request for proposal (RFP) procurement processes and pre-bid work activities needed to accomplish the Bond Program goals; - Selecting Design-Builder to build the new tower and related projects; - Managing the capital improvement project budget and expenditures; - Coordinating and conducting stakeholder engagement, meetings, and mailings; - Identifying key milestones, risks, and realized risks for the Program Plan.
+- Collaborating with King County and UW Medicine departments to understand new and modified space needs; - Updating the request for proposal (RFP) procurement processes and pre-bid work activities needed to accomplish the Bond Program goals; - Selecting design-builder to build the new tower and related projects; - Managing the capital improvement project budget and expenditures; - Coordinating and conducting stakeholder engagement, meetings, and mailings; - Identifying key milestones, risks, and realized risks for the Program Plan.

 Updates since last report.
-This January 2025 report provides data for November 2024.
-Three substantive changes are reflected in this document since the December report with October data.
+This April 2025 report provides data for February 2025.
+Three substantive changes are reflected in this document since the March 2025 report with January 2025 data.
 The changes include:

-- 1. Updated budget actual expenditures for the month of November, identifying variances from projected expenditures included in the December report. - 2.
-The updated task list for milestones 4 and 5 to reflect completed tasks, and projected tasks through February. - 3.
-Updated status and progress for components in the Capital Improvement Projects section with additional details and progress for actions introduced in the previous report, including the release of the shortlisted firms for the new tower RFP, maintaining collaboration with Seattle utility agencies to update infrastructure plans, and continued development of the new tower RFP.
+- 1. Updated budget actual expenditures for the month of February 2025, identified variances from projected expenditures included in the March 2025 report. - 2.
+Updated task lists for milestones 7 and 8 to reflect completed tasks, and projected tasks through May. - 3.
+Updated status and progress for components in the Capital Improvement Projects section with further details and progress for actions introduced in the previous report, including meeting with shortlisted firms, starting development of a campus plant/district energy request for information (RFI), and continuing to draft an analysis of parking alternatives.